the-events-calendar/the-events-calendar/readme.txt

 = 3.1 =

-* Significant performance improvements to month view (thanks to Grégory for the initial report!)
+* Significant performance improvements to month view (thanks to Gr√©gory for the initial report!)
 * Improved compatibility with Canvas and other themes by WooThemes (thanks to Paul Pruneau for the heads up!)
 * Fixed several bugs relating to event cutoff times and month view (thanks jadonulrich for the report!)
 * The correct default view now applies to event category listings